 Mike Parker Pearson is at pains to point out that one of his colleagues at the 2008 excavation, Julian Richards, was not convinced there was unequivocal evidence that the Aubrey Hole under investigation, number 7, had once held a stone.

-Excavations have, so far, found – in the Aubrey Holes, but also in the ditch and in the bank sides – 63 cremation burials (according to Mike PP), the majority being of adult males.
+Excavations have, so far, found – in the Aubrey Holes, but also in the ditch and in the bank sides – 63 cremation burials (according to Mike PP).
 Mike Pitts has estimated that there might be as many as 240 cremations – making Stonehenge the largest known prehistoric cremation cemetery in Britain.

 A sample of charcoal, associated with a cremation in an Aubrey Hole, was radiocarbon dated around 1952 – early in the history of the technique – and the resulting date-range(3020–1520BC) is too wide to be very helpful.
 In 2007, however, samples of remains from three cremation burials, which had been kept by Salisbury & South Wiltshire Museum, were radiocarbon dated.
 The oldest sample was from Aubrey Hole 32 (excavated 1950).
 Its date (3030–2880BC) places cremations at Stonehenge from its very beginning – they had previously been believed to be later additions – and confirms the, already generally accepted, notion that the Aubrey Holes belong to Stonehenge's earliest stage.
 The other two samples were from the ditch (excavated 1954), and their dates (2930–2870BC and 2570–2340BC) show that cremation burials were deposited at Stonehenge over a period of at least 500 years.
 So few burials over such a long period might tend to suggest that the dead individuals belonged to a ruling elite.
 (In addition, two fragments of non-cremated human skull recovered from the ditch have produced dates of 2890–2620BC and 2880–2570BC.)

-In 1935, a number (59 according to Mike PP) of cremations, unearthed by William Hawley during the 1920s, were reburied (in sandbags, and accompanied by a commemorative plaque) in Aubrey Hole number 7.
-This Aubrey Hole was reopened in August 2008, and the remains removed for further examination.
+In 1935, a number (59 according to Mike PP) of cremations, unearthed by William Hawley during the 1920s, were reburied (accompanied by a commemorative plaque) in Aubrey Hole number 7.
+This Aubrey Hole was reopened in August 2008, and the remains, which were mixed together in a dense mass, removed for further examination.
+(An undisturbed cremation burial was also found on the edge of the Aubrey Hole.)
+Analysis of the bone fragments confirmed that cremations were buried at Stonehenge during the period c.3000–2500BC, and showed that they were of both men and women (with a few children).

 The Stonehenge Riverside Project was a collaborative effort by five university teams, under the direction of Mike Parker Pearson (University of Sheffield), with codirectors Josh Pollard (University of Bristol), Julian Thomas (University of Manchester), Kate Welham (University of Bournemouth), Colin Richards (University of Manchester) and Chris Tilley (University College London).
 Between 2003 and 2009 the SRP undertook extensive fieldwork in Stonehenge's environs, and carried out a reappraisal of material produced by earlier archaeologists.